Discover folk - the CRM for people-powered businesses

 Start small and make it routine.
 Define required fields, normalize key picklists, and review low-confidence suggestions weekly.
 Add a periodic batch pass for legacy data.
 Measure wins through deliverability, routing speed, and conversion lift.

-Choose tools that live close to your workflows. folk CRM pairs fast capture with enrichment, duplicate prevention, and ongoing cleanup so records stay accurate by default.
+Choose tools that live close to your workflows.
+For CRM managers running teams of 20-50 people, folk CRM delivers the ideal balance of AI-powered data cleaning, enrichment, and duplicate prevention without enterprise complexity.
 You spend time selling and marketing, not fixing spreadsheets.

 Discover folk CRM